Ford Maverick Truck Prices, Specification, & Review 2022

 Fuel Economy and Real-World MPG

-EPA estimates that hybrid variants of the Maverick can reach 42 mpg in the city and 33 mpg on the highway, and the nonhybrid model is rated at 23 mpg in the city and 30 mpg on the highway with front-wheel drive, and 22 mpg in the city and 29 mpg highway with all-wheel drive
+It is estimated that the EPA states that hybrid versions of the Maverick can achieve 42 mpg in the city as well as 33 miles per gallon on the highway and the nonhybrid model is rated at 23 mpg in the city and 30 mpg on the highway when driving with front-wheel drive, and 22 mpg in the city and 29 mpg highway when using the all-wheel drive.

 Interior, Comfort, and Cargo

 Every one of the Mavericks has crew cabs.
-There are four doors that are full-sized and have a decently spacious backseat
+This is four doors that are full-sized and have a decently spacious back seat.

-Additional features are available in standard packages or as optional packages available on models like the XLT as well as the Lariat models which include dual-zone temperature control as well as ambient lighting and power front seats Maverick.
+Additional features are available in standard packages or as optional packages available on models like the XLT as well as the Lariat models which include dual-zone temperature control as well as ambient lighting and power front seats.

 Ford claims that its 4.5-foot bed can hold at least 18 sheets of 3/8-inch 4×8-foot plywood without having to stack them at an angle.
-It also comes with an electric power point that is 12-volt and the option of a 110-volt outlet as an alternative Maverick.
+It also comes with an electric power point that is 12-volt and the option of a 110-volt outlet as an alternative.

 Pros